-- Poor lighting – poor lighting can often result in slip and falls, especially in places like stairwells and hallways.
-In addition, poor lighting can often lead to claims based on negligent security if a person becomes the victim of crime in poorly light area.
+- Poor lighting – poor lighting can often result in slips and falls, especially in places like stairwells and hallways.
+In addition, poor lighting can often lead to claims based on negligent security if a person becomes the victim of crime in a poorly light area.

-- Damaged doors, stairs, or fences – these kinds of conditions can easily result in serious accidents in which victims sustain injuries like serious lacerations, broken bones, sprains and strains, or even traumatic brain injuries (TBIs).
+- Damaged doors, stairs, or fences – these kinds of conditions can easily result in severe accidents in which victims sustain injuries like serious lacerations, broken bones, sprains, and strains, or even traumatic brain injuries (TBIs).

-- Elevators or escalators which haven't been maintained properly – Elevators and escalators are extremely dangerous when they are defective.
-People who are injured in accidents involving them can experience injuries as serious as accidental amputations and spinal cord injuries.
+- Elevators or escalators which haven't been appropriately maintained – Elevators and escalators are extremely dangerous when they are defective.
+People injured in accidents involving them can experience injuries as severe as accidental amputations and spinal cord injuries.

-- Wet or icy surfaces – Wet or icy surfaces are easily capable of causing extremely serious slip and fall accidents that car result in brain injuries, broken bones, serious soft tissue injuries, and even spinal cord injuries.
+- Wet or icy surfaces – Wet or icy surfaces are easily capable of causing severe slip and fall accidents that can result in brain injuries, broken bones, severe soft tissue injuries, and even spinal cord injuries.

-- Uneven pavement or floors – These conditions are another common slip and fall risk that can result in extremely serious injuries.
+- Uneven pavement or floors – These conditions are another joint slip, and fall risk are resulting in severe injuries.

-- Toxic or poisonous materials – Businesses that store or use poisonous or toxic materials have a duty to ensure that people on and nearby the premises are not inadvertently exposed to them.
+- Toxic or poisonous materials – Businesses that store or use toxic or toxic materials must ensure that people on and nearby the premises are not inadvertently exposed to them.

-- Inadequate warning signs around areas which aren't obviously dangerous – Property owners who have opened their door to the general public have a duty to warn visitors about non-obvious dangers.
-When they fail to do so and people get hurt, they can often be held liable.
+- Inadequate warning signs around areas which aren't dangerous – Property owners who have opened their doors to the general public must warn visitors about non-obvious dangers.
+When they fail to do so, and people get hurt, they can often be held liable.